-Wage and Hour Laws, Fair Pay, and Overtime
+Wage and Hour Laws, Commissions, and Overtime

 Under Massachusetts and federal wage and hour laws, employers must pay employees minimum wage and overtime, and must pay them in a timely fashion after wages are earned.
 Failure to pay minimum wage, overtime, or pay on time will lead to liability for employers, for up to three times the amount of wrongfully withheld money.